 AGEN1884, an Anti-CTLA-4 Human Monoclonal Antibody in Subjects With Advanced or Refractory Cancer and Who Have Progressed With PD-1 / PD-L1 Inhibitor as Their Most Recent Therapy

 This is an open-label, Phase 1 / 2, multicenter study to evaluate the safety, PK, and PD of an anti-CTLA-4 human monoclonal antibody (AGEN1884) in subjects with advanced or refractory cancer and in subjects who have progressed during treatment with a PD-1 / PD-L1 inhibitor as their most recent therapy.
 The phase 1 portion of the study has been completed; It enrolled adult subjects with refractory, advanced cancer in a 3+3 dose escalation cohort.
-The phase 2 portions consists of approximately 40 patients who have progressed during treatment with an approved or investigational PD-1 / PD-L1 inhibitor as their most recent therapy (2-6 weeks prior to first dose of study drug).
+The phase 2 portion consists of up to 60 patients who have progressed during treatment with an approved or investigational PD-1 / PD-L1 inhibitor as their most recent therapy (2-6 weeks prior to first dose of study drug).

 - Written informed consent.